 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only employers with a minimum number of employees must comply with these laws.
 Most types of discrimination are prohibited once an employer has at least 15 employees.
 However, the minimum is 20 employees for age discrimination and four employees for citizenship status discrimination.

 Oklahoma law prohibits employment discrimination based on race, color, national origin, sex, religion, age (40 and older), disability, genetic information, military service, or status as a smoker or nonsmoker.
-Oklahoma employers are required to comply with these laws if they have at least 15 employees.
+Oklahoma employers are required to comply with these laws if they have at least one employee.

 These laws also make it illegal for an employer to retaliate against you for asserting your rights.
 For example, if you complain to your company's HR department that you believe you were passed over for promotion because of your age, your employer may not discipline or fire you for your complaint.
 Likewise, your employer cannot fire you for participating in an investigation of a discrimination complaint (no matter who made the complaint), testifying in court, or making other efforts to stop discriminatory practices.